acbh2023/faithworkadventureblog/_posts/2025-06-26-series-1-entry-8.md

     -
 - __Mary__, sister of MMoJ, wife of Clopas:
     - This seems to be Jesus' aunt and likely the mother of disciple James son of Alphaeus, not James son of Zebedee but the other, younger disciple James.
 What is interesting about this Mary being at the cross is that since she is identified as one among the children of God beholding and mourning the death of Jesus, as a believer should, this means that more than likely her son James led her to following Jesus.
 Again ***This is backwards and strange to how the world operates.*** In the world, you give birth to children and pass on your legacy to them and that is what life is about.
 It is not that simple with the kingdom family of God.
 While it should be James' mother teaching him the ways of God, Jesus through James has reversed the curse of sin in James' family, bringing healing, restoration, and a legacy of repentance into his mothers life. _If Mary of Clopas belongs in the family of God, so do your earthly family members too, old and young._
+    - Note: Since she is related to MMoJ, it is totally possible that she has been faithful all her life like MMoJ since they are from the same family.

 - __Mary__ called Magdalene:
     - Luke 8:2 says this about Mary: "Mary, called Magdalene, from whom seven demons had gone out."
 Seven represents completion or totality.
 So the fact that she had seven demons is not to be overlooked. he had reached complete, utter, and maximal demonic occupation.
 It appears that Jesus or the disciples may have called Mary (which means "rebellion") by a new name, Magdalene (which means "inhabitant of a tower").
 Isn't it amazing that she went from being a completely demon-oppressed rebel to a tower inhabitant.
 Jesus had become her tower, her fortress.
 No longer was she caught up in the futile demonic rebellion against the undefeatable fortress of Christ, but she had entered into said fortress through the true, narrow gate of God, Christ himself, and was working for the King, demolishing the very demonic strongholds that use to hold her captive. _If Mary called Magdalene belongs in the family of God, so does anyone with a dark, demon-oppressed background that has repented and turned to Christ._